daggerok/quarkus-vertx-mvc/README.md

 ## native

 NOTE: In general with supported library this approach should works fine.
-But now unfortunately, Thymeleaf apps are not supported for native builds...
+But now unfortunately, Thymeleaf / Freemarker apps are not supported for native builds...

 ```bash
 docker build -f src/main/docker/Dockerfile.multistage -t daggerok/native-build .